 I rarely discuss gay marriage on any platform due to the immense sensitivity of the subject.
 I have and have had homosexual friends (a lot more than I thought I did now that each is coming out), and I never judged them by their lifestyle nor will I ever.
 Jesus taught us to love our neighbors, and only He has the authority to judge.
 Thus, while my Facebook news feed became flooded with statuses on the Supreme Court’s decision to legalize gay marriage nationwide, I refused to put up my own position on the matter.
 I have over 2,000 friends on the social medium, and anything I wrote about the topic would have created a riot.
 That being said, as long as I remained on Facebook, I read people’s one-sided opinions all day long.

 Likely because I attended a liberal arts college, ninety-nine percent of posts I read praised this verdict that appeared to be inevitable for so long.
 The hostility against Christians speaking even remotely unenthusiastically about this result felt unfathomably hypocritical to say the least.
 I read “friends” commenting that a pastor should set himself on fire, a couple should get a divorce, churches should be ashamed, and so on.
 Meanwhile, the few posts I have read from genuine Christian friends had this same message: we should not judge and love them no matter what.
 Individuals fighting for gay marriage have always made themselves seem like victims of injustice with no right to voice any opinion, maybe rightly so, whereas, according to my years of observation, only supporters declared anything without controversy.
 My pastor Louie Giglio withdrew from President Barack Obama’s inauguration ceremony in 2012 due to gay rights activists’ uproar on Giglio’s comment on homosexuality from roughly twenty years ago.
 I have also encountered countless posts and comments from so-called “Christians” belittling, disparaging, and personally attacking ministers against gay marriage and the church as a whole.
 This, I cannot stand.
 Read Genesis 19:5, Leviticus 18:21-22 and 20:13, Judges 19:22, Romans 1:26-27, 1 Corinthians 6:9-10, and 1 Timothy 1:8-10, all of which suggest or specifically portray homosexuality as a sin.
 Without even getting into these passages, God gave the first man a woman, and, not only for the human species, that has been the nature of life since the beginning of time.
-For those claiming to be Christians who advocate for homosexuality and despise and strike those fighting against, I do not know in what sense I can consider them as Christians.
+For those claiming to be Christians who advocate for homosexuality and despise and strike those fighting against, I do not know in what sense I can consider them as followers of Christ.
 When I temporarily registered for OkCupid, one arbitrary kid who claimed to take Christianity “very seriously” wrote to me, “Fxxx you,” solely because I answered “Yes” to the question “Do you believe homosexuality is a sin?”
 Another self-proclaimed avid follower of Jesus commented that if anyone opposes gay marriage, they have nothing in common, ridiculously comparing this to the civil rights movement.
 If these so-called “Christians” only believe what they want to believe and celebrate God only when convenient, are they really followers of Christ?

 No, I do not hate gay people.
 Like mentioned above, I have homosexual friends.
 Neither do I have the right to judge their way of living nor they have the right to judge my faith in my Father.
-I do have a problem with insincere “Christians” twisting the Word of God to whatever fits their cause and bombarding other honest Christians for following His way.
+I do have a problem with insincere “Christians” twisting the Word of God to whatever fits their cause and bombarding honest Christians for following His way.